clockworkengineer/MainSpring/readme.md

 ## CRUD based Contact Database Application ##

 This started out as a personal exercise to put into practice skills that I have learnt in the last few months.
 It consists of a form based HTML front-end that connects to the server based Node.js back-end that talks to either a MYSQL database or SQLite using SQL queries.
-The main form user interface is a bit primitive and clunky at the moment but it is useable and I will come back to it a later date.
+The main form user interface is a bit primitive and clunky at the moment but it is useable and I will come back to it a later date and look at it.
 At present it just stores first name, last name, phone number, email address, website address and a comment per person.

 The HTML form UI uses javascript and AJAX requests to talk to the back-end using the following RESTFUL API.